The Best Back Doctor in

 How Our Pain Doctors Differ from Spine Institute Surgeons

 Many spine specialists focus on spine surgery, versus conservative treatments.
-The Spine Institute of Long Island, for example, mentions conservative options, but their doctors specialize in surgical treatments.
 With spine surgeons on staff, you are far more likely to be referred for surgery than at a pain treatment practice that understands the risks and frequent ineffectiveness of surgery.
 Secondary pain, scar tissue, and failed results are common outcomes of surgery, in addition to more serious risks and time away from work and activity.

 The Ivy League-educated physicians at Pain Treatment Specialists know that surgery is often over-prescribed, as are narcotic pain medications.
 Rather than just treating the symptoms, we want to treat the source.
 We start with a comprehensive medical history and study previous diagnostic tests and imaging you’ve completed, performing more if needed.
 We take a specific interest in your individual lifestyle, needs, and opinions before we recommend treatment.